Cognigy/Documentation/docs/en/docs/webchat/v3/configuration.md

 - [File Storage](../../ai/endpoints/file-storage.md)

 !!! tip "Supports Inject & Notify"
-You can use the [Inject & Notify](../../ai/endpoints/inject-and-notify.md) functionality with this type of Endpoint.
+    You can use the [Inject & Notify](../../ai/endpoints/inject-and-notify.md) feature with this Endpoint.

 ## Configure Specific Settings